NileshRajput1/DocumentStore_Nilesh/README.md

    - You need an AWS account to use AWS services.
 AWS offers a free tier for some services, and this project aims to stay within those limits.

 2. **EC2 Instance:**
-   - Create an EC2 instance (t2.micro, Amazon Linux 2023) using the Boto3 API.
+   - Created an EC2 instance (t2.micro, Amazon Linux 2023) using the Boto3 API.
-   - The instance should have a Public IP address to be accessible from the internet.
+   - The instance have a Public IP address to be accessible from the internet.

 3. **S3 Bucket:**
-   - Create an S3 bucket to store documents/files using the Boto3 API.
+   - Created an S3 bucket to store documents/files using the Boto3 API.

-## Application Requirements

-The Document Store application should have a simple UI with the following features:

 ### 1. Upload Feature

-- The upload function should contain two input fields:
+- The upload function  contains two input fields:
   - Email ID (mandatory field): e.g., abc@gmail.com, xyz@gmail.com
   - Filename: e.g., mybook, yourbook
-- Note: Files should be uploaded to the S3 bucket with a format of emailID_filename (e.g., abc@gmail.com_mybook, xyz@gmail.com_yourbook).
+- Note: Files will be uploaded to the S3 bucket with a format of emailID_filename (e.g., abc@gmail.com_mybook, xyz@gmail.com_yourbook).

 ### 2. Search Feature